Note

 Quantities can be extracted from a column using sunpy.timeseries.GenericTimeSeries.quantity()

-You can add or overwrite a column using sunpy.timeseries.GenericTimeSeries.add_column()
+You can add or overwrite a column using sunpy.timeseries.GenericTimeSeries.add_column().

-and will convert to the intended units
+This method only accepts an Quantity and will convert to the intended units

 if necessary.